Teamwork. Precision. Swing.

 Pre-Season Parent/Athlete Meeting

-There will be a mandatory informational video- conferencing meeting for all Fall Team parents and athletes on Thursday, August 21st at 6:30pm.
+There is a mandatory informational video-conferencing meeting for all Team parents and athletes on Thursday, March 19, 2026 at 6:30pm.

 This meeting will be conducted via GoogleMeet, so video/audio/wi-fi capabilities will be needed.
 As back-up, there will also be a dial-in number.
-Participants will receive the meeting link in a welcome email no later than Tuesday evening.
+Participants will receive the meeting link in a welcome email.
 You must be registered for the team to receive the link.

 Season tuition covers racing entry fees, coaching and equipment costs and facilities upkeep.
-Fees for uniforms, gear and possible race travel will be assessed separately throughout the season.
+Rowers are responsible for their team race uniforms and US Rowing memberships.
+Other gear and possible race travel will be assessed separately throughout the season.

 Ask your athlete.